Tag: Richard Burden

 The below Parliamentary question was asked by Richard Burden on 2016-07-13.

-To ask the Secretary of State for Foreign and Commonwealth Affairs, when the UK’s representatives on the International Holocaust Remembrance Alliance were appointed and to whom they report.
+To ask the Secretary of State for Foreign and Commonwealth Affairs, if he will list the UK representatives appointed to the International Holocaust Remembrance Alliance.

 Alok Sharma